Romanization of Persian

 The romanization of Persian (Note: لاتیننِویسی فارسی, /fa/) is the representation of the Persian language (Iranian Persian, Dari and Tajik) with the Latin script.
 Several different romanization schemes exist, each with its own set of rules driven by its own set of ideological goals.

-Romanization is familiar to many Persian speakers.

-Many use an ad hoc romanization for text messaging and email;

-road signs in Iran commonly include both Persian and English (in order to make them accessible to foreigners);

-and websites use romanized domain names.

 A sign shows the name of a stationwith both Latin and Persian scripts at Varzeshgah-e Azadi Metro Station.

 Romanization paradigms

 Because the Persian script is an abjad writing system (with a consonant-heavy inventory of letters), many distinct words in standard Persian can have identical spellings, with widely varying pronunciations that differ in their (unwritten) vowel sounds.
 Thus a romanization paradigm can follow either transliteration (which mirrors spelling and orthography) or transcription (which mirrors pronunciation and phonology).

 Transliteration

 Transliteration (in the strict sense) attempts to be a complete representation of the original writing, so that an informed reader should be able to reconstruct the original spelling of unknown transliterated words.
 Transliterations of Persian are used to represent individual Persian words or short quotations, in scholarly texts in English or other languages that do not use an abjad.

 A transliteration will still have separate representations for different consonants of the Persian alphabet that are pronounced identically in Persian.

 Transliterations commonly used in the English-speaking world include BGN/PCGN romanization and ALA-LC Romanization.

 Non-academic English-language quotation of Persian words usually uses a simplification of one of the strict transliteration schemes (typically omitting diacritical marks) and/or unsystematic choices of spellings meant to guide English speakers using English spelling rules towards an approximation of the Persian sounds.